Lyfralston/PaddlePaddle/W2NER/README.md

 ## 6. Pretrained models

-We provide a pretrained model, which can be downloaded from  [BaiduYun](),  keyword is: .
+We provide a pretrained model, which can be downloaded from  [BaiduYun](https://pan.baidu.com/s/1VWIpZltjb6Rd8uqG9VQo2A?pwd=edns),  keyword is: edns.
 You should unzip and put it in the main directory.